o3de/o3de.org/content/docs/tools-ui/component-library/uidev-button-component.md

 ---
+linktitle: Button Styles
+title: O3DE UI Button Styles
-description: ' Learn how to apply the O3DE UI 2.0 styles for push buttons and tool buttons in O3DE gems and tools. '
+description: Learn how to apply the O3DE UI styles for push buttons and tool buttons in O3DE Gems and tools.
-title: O3DE UI button styles
+toc: true
 ---

 {{< preview-migrated >}}